Chris B programme for Laser Radio 22 April

 Reception ratings: very stable at 55444

-Programme Details: Final two or three tracks by one presenter whose
+Programme Details: Final two or three tracks by one presenter whose name I

-did not write down (e.g. "Nobody's perfect"); one-hour show with
+did not write down (e.g. "Nobody's perfect"); one-hour show with Chris Bent (I

-hope the spelling is correct), songs e.g.: song with computer voice,
+, songs e.g.: song with computer voice, Beatles,

-Let the sunshine in, Bulgarian Skin Mechanic, Flies Water (?), High
+Let the sunshine in, Bulgarian Skin Mechanic, Flies Water (?), High on the

-Mountain Top, Donovan, song from 1960s, Backseat of my Car, Devine
+Mountain Top, Donovan, song from 1960s, Backseat of my Car, Devine Comedy,

-Drive-by Truckers, Where the Story ends; inbetween announcements,
+Drive-by Truckers, Where the Story ends; inbetween announcements, identifications,

 info on e-mail address, and frequency.